Home

 Everyone at the company got all worked up into a huge lather over this and I was the lightening rod.

-The candidate was rejected and no amount of talking I did could smooth things over.
+This job seeker was rejected and no amount of talking I did could smooth things over.

 Nope.